dead-hosts/actions-sync/README.md

 # actions-sync

-A repository for the synchronization of our github actions accross all our repositories.
+A repository for the synchronization of our github actions across all our repositories.